tchajed/sys-verif-fa25/docs/notes/induction.md

 We'll now go through some "propositional" proofs that follow from the rules for manipulating logical AND (`∧`) and OR (`∨`).

 First, let's just recall the rules with toy examples.
 In these examples, `P`, `Q`, `R` will be used as arbitrary "propositions" - for the intuition it's sufficient to think of these as boolean-valued facts that can be true or false.
 They would be things like `n = 3` or `n < m`.
-The reason they aren't booleans in Coq is a deep theoretical one we won't worry about.
+The reason they aren't booleans in Rocq is a deep theoretical one we won't worry about.

 ```rocq
 Lemma or_intro_r (P Q R: Prop) :